 The gang rape and murder of a 23-year-old paramedic student in Delhi last month shocked the entire nation.
 What was your first reaction when you heard about the incident?
 How do you view the large-scale protests against the incident?
 It is one of the most shocking and heinous crimes ever.
 It is a shame that despite all the resources and police machinery, such a crime could take place in the country’s capital .
 There is a stigma against Delhi now, and that’s a matter of great public concern.
 But I also interpret this incident in the larger context — in terms of the ability or the inability of the state to secure women and ensure their safety.
 I think the protests took place spontaneously, with great dignity and showed a certain degree of solidarity.
 In a democracy, citizens have the right to protest and express their anger.
 Hence, the protests are legitimate.

+The three-member J S Verma Committee received several suggestions.
+Can you share some of these?
+Do you think amendments to the criminal law can end violence against women?
 We have received about 70,000 suggestions.
 All three of us (members of the committee) are working day and night.
 We have rarely slept for more than two hours a night.
 We have an excellent team of lawyers to assist us, and experts have been consulted from India and abroad.
 We are going to take into account the existing state of the laws and examine what ought to be changed.

+Is the committee considering punishments such as death penalties or castrations, as demanded by a large section of the people?
 The committee is considering all kinds of suggestions.
 As I said, we are still in the process of deliberating these.
 We have invited organisations for discussions and have met many of these on a one-to-one basis.
 We are trying to ensure public opinion is taken into account.
 We might be able to present the report before the due date of January 24.
 We’re planning to present it on January 23.

+The Bharatiya Janata Party has demanded 2001 Parliament attack accused Afzal Guru be hanged.
+You were involved in that case.
+What are your views?
+What is the reason for the delay?
 I was the special public prosecutor.
 I still remember before I started the matter, I paid special homage to all those security personnel who laid down their lives.
 I appeared in the Delhi High Court and the Supreme Court.
 Investigations were completed in record time and the trial was carried out expeditiously by the sessions court.
 A division bench of the Delhi High Court, too, completed the reference quickly.
 There were nuanced arguments in the Supreme Court — almost lasting six months.
 The delay should be explained by the executive.
 There was no delay as far as the legal system was concerned.

 The gang rape has led to calls for lowering the juvenile age from 18 to 16 years.
 According to child rights’ activists, 4,000 juvenile offenders have committed repeat offences.
 The concept of ‘juvenile age’ needs to be understood in a proper perspective.
 We are signatories of international conventions, and we think 18 years is the age that separates a child from a major.

 For a person aged more than 15 years, it is expected hisher comprehension, understanding and discrimination would be better.
 But we need to consider the different bandwidths of age.
 In the United Kingdom, one aged up to 13 years is considered a child; for those aged between 13 and 15 years, there’s another bandwidth of consent.
 In India, one law considers the age of 16, while another takes it as 18.
 We need to reconcile that.
 Of course, we have two strands of opinion — one is to reduce the juvenile age to 16 years and the other is to keep it unchanged.
 For certain consensual acts of intercourse, 16 years can be the age limit.

+People believe the 26/11 terror attacks case against Ajmal Kasab was an open-and-shut case because of the overwhelming evidence.
+What was the most challenging part in the case?
 The most challenging part was looking at the case afresh.
 You needed to disabuse your mind of impressions, feelings, sensation and public opinion.
 When you are a prosecutor, you have to look at everything closely.
 I admire the Supreme Court for hearing the case in meticulous and thorough detail.
 It was one of the most extraordinary hearings in the court.
 I wish we could have videographed it because it was a perfect example for sessions courts and others to follow.

+Some people have argued against capital punishment.
+What are your views, especially at a time when the Union government has to deal with terrorists such as Ajmal Kasab and Afzal Guru, as well as several rape perpetrators?
 The debate on capital punishment is a valid one.
 But look at it in two contexts: First, what is the purpose of capital punishment?
 We still don’t understand that for a person sentenced to imprisonment, it is meant to enable him to begin certain new transformative psychological processes in his life.
 I am afraid our prisons do not believe in this outlook, and that is a reason for such a degree of wastage of human potential.
 So, we must understand when people say capital punishment is of no use, one of the good arguments in support is our transformative processes are very effective, but that’s not the position.